tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.7.5

+-  Modules now allows multiple places for each module;

 ### Version 1.7.4